masterminds-kenya/social_network/checklist.md

 - [x] Login page: During Testing & Approval, show Test Login Details.
 - [n] Allow anonymous user to start the creation of a manager or admin account
   - [n] New manually created 'manager' or 'admin' users requires Admin approval
+- [x] Allow admin to create a 'manager' or 'admin' user with a temporary password.
+  - [ ] Hide the Influencer and Brand signup sections.
-- [ ] Allow admin to create a user w/o a password,
+- [ ] Allow admin to create a user w/o a password.
   - [ ] Require the user to set password on first login.
 - [ ] When Export Sheet is created (for Campaign or User), current_user gets sheet permissions
 - [s] When Export Sheet is created, access is granted to some universal Admin